piecesofmindlab/pylids/README.md

 ### Demos

-Check out the notebook in the demo folder
+Check out the notebooks in the demo folder to see how to use pylids and train new models.

 ### Funding
 The creation of pylids was funded by NSF EPSCoR \# 1920896 to Michelle R. Greene, Mark D. Lescorart, Paul MacNeilage, and Benjamin Balas.